ABOUT CAMP KUM-BA-YAH

 Each day, campers have lunch together with their campsite group.
 Lunch and a snack are included in the registration fee.
 We believe eating meals together is an additional opportunity for learning and building of community.
 It is part of the philosophy of camp that the students are directly involved preparation of the food in age appropriate ways.
 Three days per week lunches are prepared over a campfire under the close supervision of their camp counselors.
 This is the time for campers learn how to start a fire, cook over a fire, and stay safe around the fire.
 Lunches are healthy and vegetarian.

-COUNSELOR IN TRAINING (CIT) PROGRAM
+LEADERS IN TRAINING (LIT) PROGRAM

-It is understood that CIT’s may have a few conflicts within the seven week program and will not be held to the same attendance expectation as Camp Counselors.
+It is understood that LIT’s may have a few conflicts within the seven week program and will not be held to the same attendance expectation as Camp Counselors.
 However, anticipated absences must be communicated in advance to the Camp Director.
 Fees will not be pro-rated for missed weeks.

 Applicants must be at least 14 years old at the time of participation.